IHTSDO/delta-generator-tool/README.md

 ### Usage
 ```
-Usage: java -jar DeltaGeneratorTool.jar <effectiveTime> <RF2 Archive Path> [<maxEffectiveTime>]
+Usage: java -jar DeltaGeneratorTool.jar <previousEffectiveTime> <RF2 Archive Path> [<maxEffectiveTime>]
 ```

-* effectiveTime - the effective time previously ingested, in format yyyyMMdd.
+* previousEffectiveTime - the effective time _previously_ ingested ie the effective time of the _last_ release obtained, in format yyyyMMdd.
 Any row  _after_  this date will be included in the delta.

 * RF2 Archive Path - the path to a SNOMED RF2 archive containing some set of full files.